-Development economics has now incorporated insights from many other fields of economics: agricultural, environmental, health, and labor economics, the economics of education, and so on.
+Development economics has now incorporated insights from many other fields of economics (e.g., agricultural, education, environmental, health, and labor economics).
 The time is ripe for development economics to incorporate more insights from the field of industrial organization.

 Introduction

 Outcomes

 Mechanisms

 Identification

 Development and Industrial Organization

 The Structural Transformation

 Conclusion